November 1, 2024 – How did we get here? How did this revolution in streaming happen?

 If streaming never came along, would we even have the shows that were created by streaming platforms?
 Shows like The Crown, Stranger Things, Bosch, Shōgun, Slow Horses, Severance, 1883, and 1923.

-The advent of streaming and streaming networks has caused a healthy competition among the networks, resulting in better shows overall, and probably shows we never would have seen otherwise.
+CONCLUSION: The advent of streaming and streaming networks has caused a healthy competition among all networks, resulting in better shows overall, and probably shows we never would have seen otherwise.

 Related article: Streaming Services & Plans: A Guide